niulinlnc/enterprise-extensions/sale_subscription_ux/README.rst

    subscription lines.
 #.
 Update prices in subscriptions: update price in subscription lines from the
    values in the related products.
+#.
+Add option for 'Not update prices' when update quantity in sale subscription line.

 Installation
 ============